will-huynh/process_controller/README.md

 > __Example Output__: [[4,2], 'Pool_Batch_ID: 0']

 Each entry in _pool_results_ contains both the results for the batch of jobs and the ID of the batch for those jobs.
 If an exception is thrown for a batch of jobs, the exception information will be logged and the information can be retrieved by the user.
-To retrieve the information, use the __multiprocessing__._pool_._AsyncResult_.get() method:
+To retrieve the information, use the __multiprocessing__._pool_._AsyncResult_._get()_ method:

 > batch = pc.pool_results.pop()